 If your disclosure is not made in good faith or is found to be vexatious, malicious, deliberately misleading or frivolous, you may be subject to disciplinary action including dismissal and prosecution under the Whistle Blowing Protection Authority and Acts.

 No action will be taken where the report was made in good faith, but no wrongdoing was identified.

 - Read Whistleblower policy and related policies on your companies website or intranet

 What happens after the disclosure is lodged?

 Only an authorised Threat Protect employee can investigate the assessment provided by WBS.
 All disclosures will be the subject of a thorough investigation with the objective of locating all relevant evidence to understand the nature of the issue.
-Based on the investigation Threat Protect will determine if there is enough information to take the matter further or to close the matter.
+Based on the investigation Junction will determine if there is enough information to take the matter further or to close the matter.